Bethieieio/DDs_Diner/README.md

 ## Future Features
 In the future I would like to add to the following project:
 - The ability for the users to preorder their when they book a table.
 This will help with faster waiting times for the user.
 - To make a more relistic booking process, having a limition on times.
-For example, the user will not be able to book a table at 3.00am when the restaurant is close.
-And only a certain number of bookings can be made on a certain time and day to avoid over booking.
+For example, the user will not be able to book a table at 3.00am when the restaurant is close, or a time too far into the future or anytime in the past.
+Only a certain number of bookings can be made on a certain time and day to avoid over booking.
 - I would like to add a contact form do that the customer will be able to contact the diner instead of popping in or calling up.

 ## Honourable Mentions